Newsletter ConservativeRepublicans

 *Oregon conducts its elections almost exclusively by mail but offers voters the option of voting in person at county election offices.
 Ballots in Oregon, including ballots cast in person, must be accompanied by a return envelope signed by the voter.

-The September Tusk is attached.
+The October Tusk is Available.
 In this month’s Tusk:

 Enjoy and spread the word!